April 2, 2022

 HUMPHREYS PEAK

-People might be surprised to learn that Arizona’s tallest mountain is actually an extinct volcano and that it was originally known by the name Dook’o’oosliid (meaning ‘the summit that never melts’) by the Navajo nation.
-However, by early 1600s, Franciscan friars conducting missionary work in the region re-named the prominent mountain “San Francisco Peak” in honor of St. Francis of Assisi.
+People might be surprised to learn that Arizona’s tallest mountain is actually an extinct volcano, which the Navajo nation named Dook’o’oosliid (meaning ‘the summit that never melts’).
+By the early 1600s, however, Franciscan friars conducting missionary work in the region renamed the prominent mountain San Francisco Peak in honor of St. Francis of Assisi.

 This new name remained in general usage for the next 250 years until the highest peak was re-named (again) in 1870.
-This time, the change was in honor the the Army’s first Chief of Engineers, Major General A.A.
+This time, the change was in honor of the Army’s first Chief of Engineers, Major General A.A.
 Humphreys, who convinced Congress to authorize mapping everything west of the 100th meridian, including the Arizona Territory.

 The ‘San Francisco Peaks’ now generally refers to the entire volcanic range north of Flagstaff, not just the highest mountain in the state.
-And the 12,637-foot monolith seemed to grow larger with every mile, with both Humphreys and Agassiz Peak’s snow-capped summits on display this clear April morning.
+And the 12,637-foot monolith seemed to grow larger with every mile, with Humphreys Peak and Agassiz Peak’s snow-capped summits on display this clear April morning.

 UPPER LAKE MARY

 In addition to the panoramic mountain, the morning’s route would take me within views of Upper Lake Mary, a narrow 5-mile reservoir formed by a large earthen dam.
+Here, the AZT once again moved from the wide forest road to a muddy single-track trail.

 ASTRONOMY IN THE DESERT